nekt/csaw_esc_2016/quickstart_guide.md

 ```
 As soon as Linux boots, we can type commands such as `ls` and execute our Hello World program typing `./hello.elf` in the new terminal opened by `or1k-sim`.

 To build the OpenRISC System on Chip for the DE0-nano, we type `make fpga-bitstream` from within the `csaw_esc_2016/tools` directory.
 To program the FPGA using Quartus, we type `make program-fpga`.
 To interface with the FPGA, we need a **3.3Volt** FTDI USB to TTL serial cable connected to the UART [pins of the board](https://sites.google.com/site/fpgaandco/de0-nano-pinout) (default: pins 5 and 6 on port JP3).
+The **RX** pin of the serial cable needs to be connected to the transmitting pad of the FPGA (i.e., `uart0_stx_pad_o`), while the **TX** pin of the serial cable needs to be connected to the receiving pad of the FPGA (i.e., `uart0_srx_pad_i`).
+In addition, the **GND** pin of the serial cable needs to be connected to a ground pad of the FPGA.

 **Connecting any 5.0Volt signal to the FPGA pins must be avoided at all times, as this will permanently destroy (burn) the pins; there is no over-voltage protection on the DE0-nano board.
 The FTDI adapter must have 3.3Volt I/O, and only those signals can be connected to the FPGA; never connect a 5.0Volt VCC wire to any FPGA pin.**